-After running the cluster configuration procedure to You should Change allocation class Refer to the appropriate section, as follows: values • Change allocation class values on HSC subsystems (Section 6.2.2.2). • Change allocation class values on HSJ subsystems (Section 6.2.2.3). • Change allocation class values on DSSI ISE subsystems (Section 6.2.2.5). • Update the current system parameter files and shut down and reboot the entire cluster (Sections 8.6.1 and 8.6.2).
+After running the cluster configuration procedure to You should Change allocation class values Update the current system parameter files and shut down and reboot the entire cluster (Sections 8.6.1 and 8.6.2).
 Change the cluster group number or password Shut down and reboot the entire cluster (Sections 8.6.2 and 8.6.7).